-For example, you estimate the value of your total contents value as £200,000 on your insurance form.
-Your house goes up in flames and following a review by a Loss Adjuster, your contents are valued at £400,000.
-You’d imagine that you’d be entitled to a £200,000 pay out to replace everything.
+For example, you estimate the value of your total contents as £200,000 on your insurance form.
+Your house goes up in flames and following a review by a loss adjuster, your contents are valued at £400,000.
+You’d imagine that you’d be entitled to a £200,000 payout to replace everything.
 Losing 50% of the value of your total contents is not an easy pill to swallow.

-In the example above, the pay-out would only be £100k.
+In the example above, the payout would only be £100k.
 You underestimated the value of your contents by 50%.
-They reduce the value of their pay out by 50%.
-So even though you’ve been paying premiums for £200k worth of contents, you only receive 50% of that.
+They reduce the value of their payout by 50%.
+So even though you’ve been paying premiums for the £200k worth of contents, you only receive 50% of that.

 So how do you make sure you’re not under-insured?
-Here’s a few things that are often overlooked:
+Here are a few things that are often overlooked:

 The first two are often missed as people think of them as part of the buildings insurance – they’re not.
 Don’t forget to include rugs too.

-- Lighting – even if you don’t have chandeliers, lightshades can be a costly items.
+• Lighting – even if you don’t have chandeliers, light shades can be a costly item.

 It’s easy to remember all the large, expensive items like furniture and technology, but everything else adds up too.

-We took on a client that was under-insured by £990,000 (that’s under-insured – we do look after some sports professionals who tend to have more than the average contents value).
+We took on a high net-worth client that was under-insured by £990,000.
 Increasing his sums insured by almost £1million cost just £150 more in premiums with the provider we chose.
-Just an example to show that higher value contents don’t always increase your premiums comparatively.
-With his previous broker, that particular client would have been subject to the Average Clause and if he’d had to claim, would have lost a lot of money.
+This is an example of how insuring higher value contents to the correct amount doesn’t always increase your premiums comparatively.
+With his previous broker, that client would have been subject to the Average Clause and if he’d had to claim, would have lost a large amount of money.

-Generally the clients we deal with are classed as High Net Worth and the policies we find for them don’t include an Average Clause condition.
-Even so, we generally visit clients’ homes to help them assess the value or have a detailed talk through over the phone.
+Generally, the clients we deal with are classed as high net-worth and the policies we find for them don’t include an Average Clause condition.
+Even so, we generally visit clients’ homes to help them assess the value or have a detailed discussion over the phone.